-The Health and Safety provisions of the European Directive on Pregnant Workers state that employers must assess all workplace risks to the health and safety of new and expectant mothers (defined as women who are pregnant or have given birth or miscarried within the previous six months or women who are breast-feeding).
+The Health and Safety provisions of the European Directive on Pregnant Workers state that employers must assess all workplace risks to the health and safety of new and expectant employees (defined as those who are pregnant or have given birth or miscarried within the previous six months or those who are breast-feeding).
 For further information, including what the risk assessment should cover please contact the School's Health and Safety provider.